Geethen/geeforec.github.io/content/authors/thiago-costa/_index.md

 ---
 title: Geethen Singh
-bio: 'Interested in applying remote sensing and machine learning within ecology
+bio: 'Geethen Singh is a PhD candidate at the University of the Witwatersrand, South Africa.
+He is interested in applying earth observation and machine learning within the domain of ecology and is currently working on better understanding invasive species spread and the invasive risk posed using earth observation-based monitoring.

 '
-avatar: "/images/thiago-costa.jpg"
+avatar: "/images/my_pic.jpg"
-featured: false
+featured: true
 social:
 - title: github
   url: https://github.com